Can You Eat San Pedro Cactus Raw?

 Side Effects Of Eating San Pedro Cactus

-San Pedro starts showing its effects of drowsiness or dizziness in about 15 to 40 minutes and will be electrifying along with sweating, and nausea at its utmost in three hours.
-It will take the next three hours to decline and the entire event can continue for 10 hours.
+• San Pedro starts showing its effects of drowsiness or dizziness in about 15 to 40 minutes and will be electrifying along with sweating,

 San Pedro can have a relaxing effect, even if you’re intoxicated badly.

-Listening to music and viewing colours in mind (synesthesia), feeling unrealistic things and conceptual distortions, etc. Excitement, Self-actualization, and compassion are experienced at times, but freaking out and depression can also be there.
+San Pedro usually gives sights of swirls of colorful lights, horizon glares, polychromatic designs, and white, ghastly formations encircling people.
+Listening to music and viewing colours in mind (synesthesia), feeling unrealistic things and conceptual distortions, etc. is quite common wiht the San Pedro cactus.
+Excitement, Self-actualization, and compassion are experienced at times, but freaking out and depression can also be observed at times.

 San Pedro ceremonies